EbonyGunwhy/Ferret/README.md

                                precision=1, units = None, minValue=0, maxValue=10000, listValues=[])
             constantList.append(c)
             return constantList

+## Defining a complex model that describes the function of the liver.
+The full implementation of this model can be found in the folder  **Ferret\Developer\ModelLibrary*\SimpleModels.py** The following steps must be followed.

+1. Place the following import statements at the top of your model library file.
+These 2 module imports are mandatory for model definition.
+Although *LineColours* will only be mandatory if you need to define model parameter(s).

+        from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours

+2. Write a function that executes the mathematical model.
+In order to comply with the needs of the curve fitting function, *CurveFit* in *FerretPlotData.py*, the input arguments of this function must have the following format as show in the definition of *HighFlowSingleInletGadoxetate2DSPGR_Rat*.

+    def HighFlowSingleInletGadoxetate2DSPGR_Rat(xData2DArray, Ve, Kbh, Khe, constantsString):

+where
+xData2DArray = the time and input variable 1-D arrays stacked as columns into a 2-D array.
+               The formation of xData2DArray is performed in Ferret and the user does not need to concern themself with this.
+This argument needs to be unpacked in the function; thus,
+               '''
+               t = xData2DArray[:,0]
+               Sa = xData2DArray[:,1]
+               '''
+Ve, Kbh, Khe, = model parameters.
+They need to be individually named as this is a requirment
+                of the curve fitting function. *parameters would not work. constantsString = A string representation of a dictionary of constant name:value pairs.
+               The formation of constantsString is performed in Ferret and the user does not need to concern themself with this.
+                This argument needs to be unpacked in the function; thus,
+                '''
+                constantsDict = eval(constantsString)
+                TR, baseline, FA, r1, R10a, R10t = float(constantsDict['TR']), \
+                int(constantsDict['baseline']),\
+                float(constantsDict['FA']), float(constantsDict['r1']), \
+                float(constantsDict['R10a']), float(constantsDict['R10t'])

 For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,